vankeisb/react-tea-cup/README.md

 Elm and React follow different paths.
 One tries to advocate for a single stack (Elm), whereas the other is very open and already has several "flavors".

-Also, all the React "TEA-alternatives" (ie Redux et al) seem very complex, overkill at best, and sometimes just bad.

-This makes it hard for people to choose what flavor best fits them.
-Choice is good.
-Too much choice ?
-Maybe not so good...

-So this is an attempt to implement our beloved TEA pattern, with React (and TypeScript).
+This is an attempt to implement our beloved TEA pattern, with React (and TypeScript).

 ## Features